-Questions?
-Transfer Admissions Counselors are available for a live chat every Monday and Friday, excluding major holidays.
-Click the "contact us" icon on the top right to view our available chat times, or send us a question and we'll email you a response.
+Questions about transferring to UCSB?
+Click the "contact us" icon on the top right to send us a question and we'll email you a response.

 TAG establishes criteria for guaranteed admission to UCSB.
 At UCSB, TAGs are available for all majors in the College of Letters and Science except performing arts majors that require an audition.
 The TAG is not available for any majors in the College of Engineering or the College of Creative Studies.
 Refer to the ASSIST website under articulation agreements by major between UCSB and your community college for more specific details on articulated courses.